-\textbf{Open-vocabulary occupancy prediction.} A dominant line of work in 3D occupancy prediction follows a closed-set paradigm, where models are trained to recognize predefined semantic categories from LiDAR or multi-view inputs~\cite{wei2023surroundocc,li2023voxformer,cao2022monoscene,tong2023scene_as_occupancy,huang2024selfocc,shi2024occupancy_set_points,zhu2024nucraft}.
-These approaches focus on efficient spatial representation~\cite{zhang2023occformer,huang2023tpvformer,tang2024sparseocc,huang2024gaussianformer,ma2024cotr}, contextual reasoning and semantic generalization~\cite{oh2025_3d_prototype,duan2025sdgocc,zhang2025occloff}, yet remain limited to fixed vocabularies.
+A dominant line of work in 3D occupancy prediction follows a closed-set paradigm, where models are trained to recognize predefined semantic categories from LiDAR~\cite{yang2025daocc,shi2025offboard} or multi-view inputs~\cite{cao2022monoscene,wei2023surroundocc,li2023voxformer,tong2023scene_as_occupancy,huang2024selfocc,shi2024occupancy_set_points,zhu2024nucraft,tan2025geocc}.
+These approaches focus on efficient spatial representation~\cite{huang2023tpvformer,ma2024cotr,zhang2023occformer,tang2024sparseocc,huang2024gaussianformer,shi2025offboard}, contextual reasoning and semantic generalization~\cite{xiao2024instance,oh2025_3d_prototype,duan2025sdgocc,zhang2025occloff}, yet remain limited to fixed vocabularies.
 Open-vocabulary occupancy prediction methods enable models to predict the occupancy of new, unseen object categories from natural language input without explicit labels.
-OVO~\cite{tan2023ovo} pioneered a framework for open-vocabulary occupancy by extracting knowledge from a frozen 2D open-vocabulary segmenter and CLIP~\cite{radford2021learning} text encoder into a 3D model.
-Subsequent research primarily focuses on multimodal fusion~\cite{jiang2024openocc}, self-supervised learning~\cite{vobecky2023pop_3d,gao2025loc}, foundation model adaptation~\cite{zheng2024veon,zhou2025autoocc}, neural radiance fields ensembles~\cite{boeder2025langocc}, progressive gaussian modeling~\cite{li2025pgocc,zhou2026LegoOcc}, and pseudo-labeled reconstruction~\cite{yu2024language,li2025ago} to reinforce open-vocabulary perception.
-Unlike existing methods that rely on fixed input perspectives and predefined training categories, our method leverages flexible omnidirectional vision and open-vocabulary understanding to break such rigid limitations, enabling more robust generalizable scene comprehension beyond traditional closed-world assumptions.
+OVO~\cite{tan2023ovo} pioneered a framework for open-vocabulary occupancy by distilling knowledge from a frozen 2D open-vocabulary segmenter and CLIP text encoder~\cite{radford2021learning} into a 3D model.
+Subsequent studies have explored multimodal fusion~\cite{jiang2024openocc}, self-supervised learning~\cite{vobecky2023pop_3d,gao2025loc}, foundation-model adaptation and training-free inference~\cite{zheng2024veon,zhou2025autoocc,jiang2026freeocc}, neural radiance field ensembles~\cite{boeder2025langocc}, Gaussian-based scene representations~\cite{li2025pgocc,zhou2026monocular_open_vocabulary,zhao2026shelfgaussian}, and pseudo-labeled reconstruction~\cite{yu2024language,li2025ago} to advance open-vocabulary 3D scene perception.
+Unlike existing methods that rely on fixed input perspectives and predefined training categories, our method leverages flexible omnidirectional vision and open-vocabulary understanding to break such rigid limitations, enabling more robust, generalizable scene comprehension beyond traditional closed-world assumptions.